sdaros/rem/README.md

 [~]$ uberspace-setup-service my-rem ~/bin/rem
 ```

-## Configuring the script that rem will execute
+## Configuring the script that REM will execute

 The script will send a reminder to my smartphone using the Pushover service.
 I chose Pushover because of their simple API.